frapa/ripple/README.md

 }
 ```

 In the above code, `ctx.Params["id"]` is used to retrieve the user ID, the response is provided by setting `ctx.Response.Body`.
-The body will automatically be serialized to JSON.
+The body will automatically be serialized to JSON and compressed if gzip compression is enabled.

 To handle the POST method, you would write something like this: